Best Webflow Templates for Venture Capital and Investment Firms in 2026

 What pages should a venture capital website have?

-At minimum: homepage with thesis and portfolio highlights, a full portfolio page with CMS-powered individual company entries, a team page with real partner depth, a clear investment focus or thesis page, a contact or pitch guidance page, and a blog or perspectives section.
+A venture capital website needs at minimum: a homepage communicating thesis and portfolio highlights clearly, a full portfolio page with CMS-powered individual company entries, a team page with real partner depth, a dedicated investment focus or thesis page, a contact or pitch guidance page, and a blog or perspectives section.
 Fundis includes all of these across its 24-page structure, plus LP-facing pages and sector focus layouts.

-A premium Webflow template runs $79 to $169.
-Add Webflow hosting at $23 per month.
-If you want professional setup without doing it yourself, Loonis's Pro customisation service covers template configuration, content integration, and basic SEO for $1,750 with 5-day delivery - bringing total first-year cost to under $2,200.
-A custom agency build for the same outcome typically starts at $10,000 and takes 8 to 16 weeks.
+A premium Webflow template runs $69 to $169, plus $23/month for CMS hosting.
+Professional setup via Loonis's done-for-you service delivers a fully configured site in 5 business days for $1,750 — bringing total first-year cost to under $2,200.
+A custom agency build for equivalent outcomes typically starts at $10,000 and takes 8 to 16 weeks.

 The bottom line